Lung Cancer Symptoms

 Lung Cancer Awareness Guide: Recognising Early Warning Signs

 Many people assume lung cancer affects only smokers, but the reality is very different.
 Lung cancer can occur in anyone, including non-smokers.
-With increasing pollution levels, changing lifestyles, and dense traffic in cities, early awareness has become more important than ever.
+With rising pollution levels, urban lifestyles, and heavy traffic exposure, lung cancer awareness has become more important than ever.

 What Is Lung Cancer?